Black

 America does not choose to see the racism it created.

-That might lead to the truth of colors not seen!
+That might lead to the truth of color white America needs to see!

 Black!